Zainabobied/ArabicGEC/README.md

-# GEC-BiCaps — GASD + CapsNet + Bidirectional Agreement for Arabic GEC
+# ArabicGEC an GEC model with Bidirectional Agreement and CapsNet for low resource languages

-Low-resource Arabic Grammatical Error Correction (GEC) system built on a modified version of Transformer-based with: GASD noise method (two baselines: SDA word swapping, SEG spelling & normalization) to construct large synthetic parallel data, CapsNet (EM routing) for dynamic layer aggregation across encoder/decoder layers, Bidirectional agreement (R2L & L2R) with KL-divergence regularization to mitigate exposure bias, and Multi-pass correction and L2R re-ranking of R2L n-best candidates.
+ArabicGEC is an Arabic Grammatical Error Correction (GEC) framework that extends the Transformer architecture with several complementary techniques.
+We proposed GASD, a noise-based data augmentation method that combines two baselines: SDA, which performs word-order perturbation, and SEG, which introduces character-level spelling and normalization errors to construct large-scale synthetic parallel corpora.
+A CapsNet module with Expectation–Maximization (EM) routing is integrated into the encoder–decoder structure to enable dynamic layer aggregation and capture hierarchical linguistic dependencies.
+The system further incorporates bidirectional agreement between R2L and L2R decoders using Kullback–Leibler divergence regularization to mitigate exposure bias and improve consistency across decoding directions.
+Finally, it performs multi-pass correction and re-ranking, where R2L outputs are refined through L2R decoding and re-ranked to select the most grammatically accurate candidates.

 > This repository targets QALB-2014/2015 evaluation with the official M² (MaxMatch) scorer.